woodsjd11/ClearRoute-tech-test/stage-2/README.md

 ## Background

 You have recently started an engagement for a new customer.
-Your task is to set up continuous integration (CI) for an existing Create Read Update Delete NodeJS service so the team can deploy more often and with better confidence.
+Your task is to set up Continuous Integration (CI) for an existing Create Read Update Delete NodeJS service so the team can deploy more often and with better confidence.

-Until now, the feature team have run all validation on their local machines before pushing to the main branch.
+Until now, the feature team who build the app run all validation on their local machines before pushing to the main branch.

-Please write a GitHub actions pipeline (this is free to do for open source repositories) which will trigger on a new push to main and validate the following areas in the pipeline for the project
+Please write a GitHub actions pipeline in a branch (this is free to do for open source repositories) which will trigger on a new push to the remote and validate the following areas in the pipeline for the project

-Test
+- End To End Tests
-Build
+- The app can Build
-Lint
+- Static Code Analyse (Lint)

 Once done, create a new PR with your changes and link ClearRoute the PR to review.